YunoHost-Apps/it-tools_ynh/doc/ADMIN.md

-# Disclaimer
+### Note

-This webapp does not store nor transmit your data.
+This webapp does not store any user data on the server and runs fully in-browser, without any third party calls.